khadidja2023M/obesity/README.md

 enter his details and predict the obesity level.
 The main aim of the work is to accurately identify whether a patient has obesity and at what level at early stage.
 # Instructions how to run the Wep App
-1-You can run the file main.py (streamlit run main.py).
+You can run the file main.py (streamlit run main.py).